-A three-phase clinical trial explores a lightweight exoskeleton system (a robotic tool that allows people with complete paralysis — no motor or sensory function below their level of injury — to rise, stand and walk) to evaluate its impact on the lives of people with mobility issues due to spinal cord injuries.
+A three-phase clinical trial explores a lightweight exoskeleton system to evaluate its impact on the lives of people with mobility issues due to spinal cord injuries.
+The robotic tool allows people with complete paralysis — no motor or sensory function below their level of injury — to rise, stand and walk.

 The trial evaluates: